 Not too far from the park is the Zijin Tower, where I planned to end my day.

-But before getting there, I went by Jiajiang River and later stopped to check out an ancient dockyard, recently rebuilt into a park.
+But before getting there, I went by Jiajiang River, where I stopped to check out an ancient dockyard, recently rebuilt into a park.
 Inside is a 1:1 replica of a treasure ship used by China's famous marine explorer, Zheng He, on his journeys in the 15th century.

 The original ship was built in these shipyards.

-At this stage, the day was approaching its end, and I returned to the Zijin Tower, with plans to enjoy the dusk from a nice vantage point.
+At this stage, the day was approaching its end, and I returned to the Zijin Tower, with plans to enjoy the dusk from an excellent vantage point.

 However, what I got instead was a disappointment.
 Nobody around, the tower was closed.

-The third day of my stay was busy, but I've used the lunch break to see Wulongtan Park and the Buddhist temple in Qingliangshan Park.
+The third day of my stay was busy, but I used my lunch break to see Wulongtan Park and the Buddhist temple in Qingliangshan Park.

 That was my next plan.
-However, in the park, I got into an interesting conversation with a local lady about the pros and cons of eastern and western worlds, and so it happened that I missed the sunset.
-But I didn't give up and went up anyway.
-And good I did.
+However, in the park, I got into an interesting conversation with a local lady about the pros and cons of the eastern and western worlds, and so it happened that I missed the sunset.
+But I didn't give up and went up the skyscraper anyway.
+And I am glad I did.